RobertBeckebans/RBDOOM-3-BFG/README.md

 	> docker build . --output type=local,dest=./build

 This will run a build and save the resulting executables to `./build` on your host machine.
+By default, this will create a build using the `eclipse-linux-profile` configuration; to customize this you can also pass in the `CONFIGSCRIPT` build argument.
+For example, to create a build using the Vulkan release configuration:

+	> docker build . --output type=local,dest=./build --build-arg CONFIGSCRIPT=cmake-linux-vulkan-release.sh

 ## Local build